 Acid softens teeth, so wait to brush.

 Why: Your enamel is in a softened state after acid exposure.
-Be gentle when you brush.
+Brush gently.

 Action: Always wait at least 30 minutes after eating or drinking to brush your teeth.